lupyuen/lupyuen.github.io/src/book.md

 # NuttX on BL602

 __Apache NuttX__ is a portable, embedded operating system that's officially supported on BL602 and BL604.
-(Alternative to FreeRTOS)
+(Alternative to FreeRTOS and BL602 IoT SDK)

 -   ["Apache NuttX OS on RISC-V BL602 and BL604"](https://lupyuen.github.io/articles/nuttx)